ashutoshsingh129/merchant-portal-up/README.md

 - Check backend logs for sync errors
 - Try manual sync via API endpoints

+## Future Improvements

+The following improvements are planned for future releases:

+### Security Enhancements

+1. **Encrypt Login Credentials in Network Requests**
+   - **Current Issue**: Email and password are visible in the browser network tab when making login requests
+   - **Future Solution**: Implement client-side encryption for login credentials before sending them to the backend
+   - **Implementation**: Use encryption libraries (e.g., crypto-js) to encrypt credentials on the client side, and decrypt on the server side
+   - **Priority**: High (Security)

+### Additional Planned Features

+- Enhanced error handling and user feedback
+- Real-time notifications for transaction updates
+- Advanced reporting and analytics
+- Multi-factor authentication (MFA)
+- API rate limiting and throttling
+- Enhanced audit logging
+- Webhook support for Stripe events
+- Export functionality for transactions and reports

 ## Additional Resources

 - [Stripe API Documentation](https://stripe.com/docs/api)